-The clinical practice evaluation will be completed by your instructor.
-You will be given a written midterm and final evaluation.
-Each evaluation will be discussed with you during a meeting with your instructor.
-See APPENDIX D for Expectations of Students
+The clinical practice evaluation will be completed by your instructor and preceptor.
+You will be A midterm and final evaluation will be completed.
+Each evaluation will be discussed with you during a meeting with your instructor and preceptor.
+See APPENXIX D for Expectations of Students